Renal disease for dog explained

 - The restricted protein level reduces the urinary concentrations of oxalate, cystine and urate.
 Together with the alkaline urine pH, this prevents precipitation of urinary calcium oxalate, cystine and urate crystals.

-- Nitrogen Trap Fibre System (beet pulp, FOS, Gum Arabic) - helps reduce nitrogenous waste – allowing for feeding moderate protein levels.
+- Nitrogen Trap Fibre System (beet pulp, FOS, Gum Arabic) - helps reduce nitrogenous waste

 - Reduced phosphorus levels - soy protein isolate (reduced phosphorus) helps nutritionally manage hyperphosphataemia, to help slow progression of renal disease.